Providence (religious movement)

 In April 2009, the leader Jung Myung-seok (also transliterated as Jeong Myeong-seok) was convicted of rape by the Supreme Court of Korea and was sentenced to 10 years imprisonment.
 Jung was released on 18 February 2018.
 Following Jung's release from prison, the Korea Post reported that the Providence faith movement had reached more than 70 countries.
+However, Jung would again be indicted on rape in October 2022 and sentenced by the Supreme Court of in January 2025 to 17 years imprisonment.